 - Do you believe human nature is evil or good?

-Feel free to save the images for each set of questions and use them in an agenda slideshow or to post on Google Classroom.
+Feel free to save the images for each set of fun writing prompts questions and use them in an agenda slideshow or to post on Google Classroom.

-If you are interested in ready-made digital journals, please take a moment to check out these popular resources.
+If you are interested in ready-made digital journals, please take a moment to check out these popular journal prompts resources!
 I appreciate your support!

 Hey, if you loved this post, I want to be sure you’ve had the chance to grab a FREE copy of my guide to streamlined grading.
 I know how hard it is to do all the things as an English teacher, so I’m over the moon to be able to share with you some of my best strategies for reducing the grading overwhelm.